AI meal logging

 Estimate

-POWR generates a starting calorie, macro, and nutrient estimate from the image.
+POWR generates a calorie, macro, and nutrient estimate from the image, attached to the entry.

 03